helm/helm-www/content/en/docs/intro/install.md

 ### From Canary Builds

-"Canary" builds are versions of the Helm software that are built from the latest master branch.
+"Canary" builds are versions of the Helm software that are built from the latest `main` branch.
 They are not official releases, and may not be stable.
 However, they offer the opportunity to test the cutting edge features.

 Canary Helm binaries are stored at [get.helm.sh](https://get.helm.sh).
 Here are